Transmission of the Greek Classics: Baghdad's House of Wisdom

 The Caliph al-Mansur was the patron who did most to attract the Nestorian physicians to the city of Baghdad which he had founded, and he was also a prince who did much to encourage those who set themselves to prepare Arabic translations of Greek, Syriac, and Persian works.
 Still more important was the patronage given by the Caliph al-Ma'mun, who in A.H.
 217 (= A.D.
-832) founded a school at Baghdad, suggested no doubt by the Nestorians and Zoroastrian schools already existing, and this he called the Bayt al-Hikma or "House of Wisdom", and this he placed under the guidance of Yahya ibn Masawaih (d.
+832) founded a school at Baghdad, suggested no doubt by the Nestorians and Zoroastrian schools already existing, and this he called the Bayt al-Hikma or "House of Wisdom", and this he placed under the guidance of Yuhanna ibn Masawaih (d.
 A.H.
 243 = A.D.
 857), who was an author both in Syriac and Arabic, and learned also in the use of Greek.
 His medical treatise on "Fevers" was long in repute and was afterwards translated into Latin and into Hebrew.

-The most important work of the academy however was done by Yahya's pupils and successors, especially Abu Zayd Hunayn ibn Ishaq al-Ibadi (d.
+The most important work of the academy however was done by Masawaih's pupils and successors, especially Abu Zayd Hunayn ibn Ishaq al-Ibadi (d.
 263 A.H. = A.D.
 876), the Nestorian physician to whom we have already referred as translating into Syriac the chief medical authorities as well as parts of Aristotle's Organon.
 After studying at Baghdad under Yahya he visited Alexandria and returned, not only with the training given at what was then the first medical school, but with a good knowledge of Greek which he employed in making translations in Syriac and Arabic.

 Later the Caliph al-Mamun also sent emissaries to the Byzantines to gather Greek manuscripts for his new university, making it a center for Greek translation work in the Arab world.
 At first only practical works, such as those on medicine and technology were sought after, but eventually works on philosophy became popular.

-Most scholars agree that during this period rhetoric, poetry, histories, and dramas were not translated into Arabic, since they were viewed as serving political ends which were not to be sought after in Arab states.
+Most scholars agree that during this period rhetoric, poetry, histories, and dramas were not translated into Arabic, since they were viewed as serving political ends which were not to be sought after in the Islamic states.
 Instead, philosophical and scientific works were almost the entire focus of translation.
-This has been disputed by a minority of scholars, however, who argue that stories such as the Arabian Nights carry clear parallels to Greek literature—evidence that many Arabs were familiar with Greek humanities more than is thought.
+This has been disputed by a minority of scholars, however, who argue that stories such as the Arabian Nights carry clear parallels to Greek literature—evidence that some Muslims were familiar with Greek humanities more than is thought.